sevenval/devops-patterns/README.md

 Run the script `setup` in the directory which should be prepared and the necessary files are copied from the directory `skel/`.

+## Contributing

+New ideas, patches and improvements are always welcome.
+Please do it the usual way via opening a Pull Request.

+## Authors

+The idea and first implementations came from Krispin Schulz
+<krispin.schulz@sevenval.com> (Github @kr1sp1n).
+Markus "Shorty" Uckelmann
+<markus.uckelmann@sevenval.com> (Github @bemeyert) put it all together in this
+repository.